Medicine Lake (Alberta): Fauna

 Medicine Lake also boasts a healthy population of rainbow trout and brook trout, and is a fly fisherman's paradise.

 Wildlife is surprisingly abundant along this high-altitude lake.
-Grizzly bear, black bear, mule deer, caribou, wolves, moose, and mountain sheep are some of the larger mammals that frequent the lake area during the summer season.
+Grizzly bear, black bear, mule deer, boreal woodland caribou, northern Rocky Mountain wolf, western moose, and bighorn sheep are some of the larger mammals that frequent the lake area during the summer season.
 Bald eagles, and osprey also frequent the area and live off the fish populations.